 There are places that pull you in quietly—no grand entrance, no dramatic reveal—just a soft call that says, “Come explore.”
-That’s how my day at Hamasen and Pier-2 began.
+That’s how my day at Hamasen Museum of Taiwan Railway and Pier-2 began.
 With no strict itinerary, only the excitement of a railway enthusiast ready to follow the tracks wherever they would lead.
 This blog is a continuation of my Taiwan, Two, Three… (2025 Series).

 📅 Travel Dates: November 14–18, 2025